-Mount and Blade 2: Bannerlord has finally entered Steam Early Access, and legions of eager fans are flocking to rediscover Calradia once more.
+Mount and Blade 2: Bannerlord is now available in Steam Early Access and legions of eager fans are flocking to rediscover Calradia once more.
 Among them, a more impatient subset is likely wondering whether the console commands and cheats of the older titles are still working.

-Here's everything we know about Mount and Blade 2: Bannerlord's Console Commands and Cheats, as well as how to enable them.
+Or perhaps a new title means there's a new way of accessing them.
+Here's everything we know about Mount and Blade 2: Bannerlord's console commands and cheats, as well as how to enable them.

 Mount And Blade 2: Bannerlord Console Commands and Cheats